6th National Congress of the Communist Party of Vietnam: The Congress

 The increases in grain and food production would in turn, according to the Economic Report, increase the production of consumer goods.
 The report stated that these policies were "aimed at ensuring the daily needs of the people, and the regeneration of the labour force, as well as attracting a million of labourers to solve the problem of employment for the people, and, on that basis, create the source of accumulation and an important source of export."
 According to the Economic Report, during the 4th Five-Year Plan, "the level of exports must be elevated by approximately 70 per cent over that of the previous five-year period".
 The export of agricultural products, "farm processing products, light industrial, small industrial, handicraft goods and aquatic and maritime products" were emphasized in the Economic Report.
-To achieve these goals the Economic Report stated economic reforms to improve efficiency coupled with the importance of foreign investment and possible tourism revenues.
+To achieve these goals, the Economic Report stated economic reforms to improve efficiency coupled with the importance of foreign investment and possible tourism revenues.

 The 6th National Congress elected the 6th Central Committee.
 At the 4th, 5th and 6th National Congresses approximately 45 percent of full Central Committee members were retained, 18 percent of alternate members were promoted to full membership and 37 percent were newly elected to the Central Committee as either full or alternate members.
-The 6th Congress continued the trend of increasing the size of the Central Committee; membership was 124 full and 49 alternate members.
+The 6th Congress continued the trend of increasing the size of the Central Committee; membership comprised 124 full and 49 alternate members.
 Most of the new officials in the Central Committee were from the second generation of Vietnamese revolutionaries who gained prominence during Vietnam's struggle against French colonial rule in the 1940s and 1950s.
 The composition of the Central Committee changed at the 6th National Congress, with a notable increase of economic specialists, technocrats and provincial secretaries as members, but military representation in the Central Committee decreased.
 Only 8 percent of members of the 6th Central Committee were from the Vietnam People's Army.
 The number of central-level officials also decreased; 74 percent of the members of the 2nd Central Committee were central-level officials, while only 46 percent in the 6th Central Committee were from the centre.
 These changes reflected the party's overriding concern about basic problems.